ssbc/ssb-config/README.md

 },
 ```

-If you want to use [TOR](https://torproject.org) to create outgoing connections you can specify your `outgoing` like this.
+If you want to use [Tor](https://torproject.org) to create outgoing connections you can specify your `outgoing` like this.
 It will use `localhost:9050` as the socks server for creating this.

-TODO:
-* make the onion socks server configurable.
-* support creating hidden services via `incoming` blocks

 ```json
 "connections": {